raketbizdev/GoodNightApp/README.md

 #### API:

-In this API Section, we provide an overview of the RESTful API endpoints that correspond to the functionality outlined in the User Stories.
+In this Section, we provide an overview of the RESTful API endpoints that correspond to the functionality outlined in the User Stories.
 These endpoints are based on the given routes defined in the Ruby on Rails application.

 #### API Endpoints